notacouch/notacouch.com/blog/diamond-guide-2000-do-things-different.md

 So why share all this?

-- Table-based stuff was real!
+- Achieving pixel perfect, cross-browser, cross-platform design was a thing even back when table-based layout was the methodology of the time.
+This was the only such work I was able to reference.
-- This is the only table-based work I was able to reference.
+- There's something poetic about using content from 2000 to get acquainted with layout in 2024.
-- There's something poetic about using content from 2000 to lay out a site in 2024.
+- 2 things that stuck with us for life.
-- Achieving pixel perfect, cross-browser, cross-platform compatible design was a thing even back when table-based layout was the methodology of the time.
+  1) We didn't realize at the time, but doing unprecedented things is exactly how we'd spend our careers.
-- Something that stuck with us for life:
+  2) If there _was_ a precedent, here's what we were taught:

 Our boss, <a href="https://www.linkedin.com/in/rajgoel/">Raj Goel</a>, made it part of the Brainlink way to never do the same thing twice.
 After getting ramped up yes you should have libraries, clips of code, etc. handy, but we would try to do things differently in every project.
-This principle stuck with me -- to this day I continue to bake learning and trying new things into my work.
+To this day I continue to bake learning and trying new things into my work.